 The Company has a Rolling 10% Stock Option Plan ("the Plan") for the granting of incentive stock options to the directors, officers, employees, or consultants.
-The purpose of granting such options is to assist the Company in compensating, attracting, retaining, and motivating the directors of the Company and to closely align the personal interests of such persons to that of the shareholders.
+The purpose of granting such options is to assist the Company in compensating, attracting, retaining, and motivating the Directors of the Company and to closely align the personal interests of such persons to that of the shareholders.

 During the year ended December 31, 2020, 2,450,000 stock options ("Options") were granted.
-No Options were granted in 2021 or 2022.
-Also, there was no re-pricing of Options under the Plan or otherwise during the Company's completed financial year ended December 31, 2022.
 One Option expired in 2022.
 On March 8, 2023, the Company underwent a 10:1 stock consolidation.
+There has been no re-pricing of Options under the Plan since the date of grant, or otherwise during the Company's completed financial year ended December 31, 2023.
 As of the date of this Information Circular, there are 225,000 Options outstanding.
 No Options have been exercised and no new Options have been granted to directors or Named Executive Officers.
+The Company plans to cancel all existing Options and issue new Options in the coming year.

-Approval and Ratification of the Stock Option Plan (Option-Based Awards)
+Approval of the Stock Option Plan (Option-Based Awards)